-With the release of iOS 12 and mSecure 5.6, it is now easier than ever to sign in to your online accounts.
+With the release of iOS 12, it is now easier than ever to sign in to your online accounts.
 Whether you prefer to use 3rd party apps, like Facebook and Netflix, or just like to open Safari, or other browsers, and go to facebook.com and netflix.com, you are now able to sign in to your accounts faster than ever.
-What's more, making use of the new Password AutoFill feature is the same whether your using an app or the Safari web browser.
+What's more, making use of the new Password AutoFill feature is the same whether you're using an app or the Safari web browser.

 Enable Password AutoFill